ksuzuki/Sevenri/doc/Manuals/Openar_Users_Manual/src/Oplix_Incantea.md

 This creates a namespace named `spell.sample1` with reference to the spell's namespace `library.oplix.incantea.spells.sample1` and then set \*ns\* to the namepsce.
 Think it this way; the namespace `spell.sample1` is a "workbench" namespace in which you test and refine the `sample1` spell.

-Type "sales-2000" at the REPL and you will see the dataset as it is defined in the spell.
+Move in the `spell.sample1` namespace using the `in-spell-ns` function and type "sales-2000" at the REPL.
+You will see the dataset as it is defined in the spell.
 Let's define another dataset for sales in 1999 as well and see it at the REPL.
 In the spell `sales-2000` is defined like this:

 		(def sales-2000 ($where {:year 2000} sales))